Do I Need a Barcode Printer?

 It depends.
 Ask yourself the following questions:

-- Will your labels be in a hot environment (e.g., on a coffee cup or pizza box) or exposed to direct sunlight?
+- Will your labels be in a hot environment (on a coffee cup or pizza box) or exposed to direct sunlight?

-- Will you printing labels with colored text (other than black)?
+- Will you be printing labels with any colored text other than black?

-- Will your labels be in place for over a year?
+- Will your labels be in place for over one year?

 If you answered yes to any of these questions, then a thermal transfer printer is what you need.
 Thermal transfer printers are slightly more expensive, but if they fit your specific needs, the extra cost is worth it.

-So what are the actual difference in direct thermal and thermal transfer?
+What is the actual difference between direct thermal and thermal transfer?

-Direct thermal printers use heat sensitive paper that darkens when exposed to heat.
+Direct thermal printers use heat-sensitive paper that darkens when exposed to heat.
 While printing, the printer head directly contacts the labels and uses heat and pressure to mark the label.
-Again, these models are slightly cheaper and have longer durability, but the labels are effected by heat and the labels can darken over time.
+Again, these models are slightly cheaper and have longer durability, but the labels are affected by heat and can darken over time.

 What kind of labels can I print?

-Labels can be customized in a variety shapes and sizes to meet your needs.
-The most common label size we sell is 2.25" x 1.25", which is the size of a standard shelf label.
-Other industry-specific labels that we frequently sell are cigar labels, which are long and thin, jewelry tags, which fold over on themselves to prevents the glue from touching the product, and lawn & garden labels, which are printed on plastic so they can withstand harsh outdoor environments.
+Labels can be customized in a variety of shapes and sizes to meet your needs.
+The most common label we sell is 2.25" x 1.25", which is the size of a standard shelf label.
+Other industry-specific labels that we frequently sell are cigar labels, which are long and thin, jewelry tags, which fold over on themselves to prevent the glue from touching the product, and lawn and garden labels, which are printed on plastic so they can withstand harsh outdoor environments.